 A do-it-yourself (DIY) natural pool is a cost-saver, but it’s a tremendous feat.
-If you want to try to tackle it by yourself it’ll require plenty of research, time and effort.
-However, it’s recommended that an experienced landscape architect or pool builder plans and builds the natural pool and garden.
+If you want to try to tackle it by yourself, it’ll require plenty of research, time and effort.
+However, it’s recommended that you find a local pool builder or an experienced landscape architect to plan and build the natural pool and garden.

 Even though a natural pool may be a significant investment, it could save you thousands of dollars in the long run.
 Traditional pools require a lot of maintenance to keep them clean.
 On the other hand, natural pools only need to be skimmed and their water pump serviced.